Azbagheri/first-ajax/README.md

 3. What HTTP status code did the server return?
 What does that mean? status code: 200; it means the HTTP request was successful.

+4. Look at the "Initiator" and "Type" columns.
+Was this an xhr/JavaScript/AJAX request or a normal browser request?
+    It's a normal browser request.